Weight loss: 7st

 Time taken so far: 2 years 8 months

-Always turn up to meetings When I first reached goal, I skipped a few meetings and put back on a stone.
+Always turn up to Wellness Workshops When I first reached goal, I skipped a few meetings and put back on a stone.
 So now I always attend – I’ve discovered 80 per cent of success is simply about turning up.
-If you’ve had a bad week, it’s natural to want to try to get back onto the plan yourself, but meetings help you refocus your mind and start afresh.
+If you’ve had a bad week, it’s natural to want to try to get back onto the plan yourself, but Wellness Workshops help you refocus your mind and start afresh.

 Staying positive can take you far For me, staying positive is the most important factor on any weight loss journey.
 I always repeat the mantra, ‘Your head has to be in the right place first’.
 I have two adorable pugs, Alfie and Ming, and taking them out for walks is my ‘me time’.
 Even if it’s for 10 or 15 minutes a day, getting out in the fresh air gives me a chance to wind down from the day and gives me a bit of headspace.
 It’s so important to look after your mind as well as your body on your weight-loss journey.